gbaranski/houseflow/README.md

 Home automation platform for IoT devices like ESP8266 and ESP32, most of it is built on Typescript and C++

+## Documentation is a little bit outdated, will update soon
 ## Documentation
 The documentation is divided into several sections: